JJGO/Parallel-Computing/4 Homework 4/Homework4/README.txt

 All the code used is in the respective files fsp.cpp.
 There are three versions of the program:
-	-BFS : regular implementation with load balancing -BFS_unfair : like BFS but ignoring all load balancing to compare the benefits of load balancing the problem
+	-BFS : regular implementation with load balancing -BFS_unbalanced : like BFS but ignoring all load balancing to compare the benefits of load balancing the problem

 Since C++ primitives are used the compiler must be g++